akiryk/tutorials-learning-lessons/GCP/core-services.md

 Principle of least privilege.
 This is very important because privileges are inherited from top down.
 This means that if a user is granted editor privileges at the organization level, they'll also have those privileges at the Folder or Project level _even if_ the Folder or Project is more restrictive.

+**Service Account** belongs to an application instead of an end-user; used for server-to-server interactions.

+Be cautious when granting the ServiceAccountUser Role to a user or group.

+**Groups** It's generally recommended to grant roles to groups rather than individuals since it's easy to update the group with new members.

+**Best Practices**

+- leverage and understand the resource hierarchy (e.g. a project inherits privileges from it's containing folder)
+- grant roles to groups rather than individuals
+- when using service accounts, be careful with the serviceaccountuser role and give it a clear display name and establish key rotation policies.
+- use Cloud IAP to have a central auth layer rather than network-level firewalls.

 ## Storage and Database Services

 ## Resource Management